cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/02-mlst.md

 - Use the command line version of `mlst` to analyse your sequences, as explained in @sec-mlst-cli.
   You can either run the commands shown in that section directly on the terminal, or you can save them in a script called `scripts/04-mlst.sh`.
   Writing the commands in a script will make sure you have a record to run again in the future.

-The analysis will take some time to complete.
-You can do the next exercise while you wait for it to finish, and then come back to this one.

 - After the analysis runs, answer the following questions:
   - Did any of your assemblies get assigned to known types?